marcelpetersen/mobil/_drafts/changing-gears.md

 - CEO
 - founders
 - COVID-19
-author: []
+author: _people/GunnarProfile.md
-cta_heading: Find Out More About Wunder Mobility
+cta_heading: Find Out More About the Wunder Blog
-cta_text: We have a range of solutions using the latest technology driving forward the future of mobility around the world.
+cta_text: Discover our products, technology and culture.
+Let’s explore the future of mobility together!
-cta_link: []
+cta_link: pages/blog.md
 title: Changing Gears
 publish_date: 2020-03-30 17:00:00 +0000
 featured_image: ''
-excerpt: ''
+excerpt: We are doubling down on our investment into our clients, partners and the industry as a whole.
 share_image: ''
 sticky: false
 hidden: false